- Want to improve your English one-to-one, via Skype?

 - Learn from the comfort of your own home!

 I’m Dianna Henshaw – a New Zealander who’s passionate about the English language and teaching!
-I have more than 18 years’ experience helping students from all over the world learn English and from this process, I’ve learnt so much about other countries, people and ways of learning and teaching.
+I have 20 years’ experience helping students from all over the world learn English and from this process, I’ve learnt so much about other countries, people and ways of learning and teaching.
 I’ve taught at private language schools, tertiary institutes and one-to-one.